UPPMAX/install-methods/apps/R_packages/R_packages-3.5.0-install-README.md

 ----------------------------------------------

 A few R packages or their dependencies require some further loads:
-`formattable`, `kableExtra`, `magick`, `rgdal`.
-This requires some additional module loads that are best left out of the general compilation.
+`formattable`, `kableExtra`, `magick`.
+This requires some additional module loads that were left out of the general compilation.

 Outside R, load modules then run R:

     module load ImageMagick/6.9.9-35
     module load giflib/5.1.4
-    module load Poppler/0.54.0
+    #  module load Poppler/0.54.0  # does not need to be loaded, already loaded earlier
-    module load GDAL/2.1.0
     R

 For installing magick, I had to back up to gcc/6.2.0 when building, then move forward.